ZachPella/West-Nile-Virus-nextstrain/README.md

 ```bash
 auspice view --datasetDir ./auspice
 ```
-Then open http://localhost:4000 in your browser.
+Then open the link that is immeditaely provided to you in your browser.
+The link should be something like http://localhost:4000

 ## Data Format